Foreign travel advice

 Entry requirements

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the current rules for the most common types of travel.

 Switzerland handles immigration and customs matters for Liechtenstein.
-If you’re not sure how the Swiss entry requirements apply to you, contact the Swiss embassy in the UK.
+If you’re not sure how the Swiss entry requirements apply to you, contact the Swiss Embassy in the UK.

 COVID-19 rules